MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/integrate-scom-managed-instance-with-log-analytics.md

 - To reduce management (RBAC, policies, NSG) activities, we recommend that you keep SCOM Managed Instance and LA workspace in the same subscription and resource group.

 - To onboard Azure Log Analytics workspace to SCOM Managed Instance, you must have right level of permissions, atleast **Log Analytics Contributor**.
-You must assign **Log Analytics Contributor** permissions on the resource group of the workspace to **Microsoft.SCOM Resource Provider**.For more information, see [Manage access to Log Analytics workspace](/azure/azure-monitor/logs/manage-access?tabs=portal).
+You must assign **Log Analytics Contributor** permissions on the resource group of the workspace to **Microsoft.SCOM Resource Provider**.
+For more information, see [Manage access to Log Analytics workspace](/azure/azure-monitor/logs/manage-access?tabs=portal).

 ## Permissions required